Some recent results are outlined below.

 Self-assembly is not just a ubiquitous phenomenon in biology and physics, it is also a language that can be used to describe a physical structure, and measure its complexity and modularity.
 To illustrate this, we introduce a versatile lattice model of self-assembly, before applying our approach to more general structures such as molecules and protein complexes.
 In further work we show that genetic algorithms can be used in conjunction with our lattice model to answer questions about the emergence of symmetry and modularity in biological evolution.

-In our most recent contribution on this topic we also study non-deterministic self-assembly in this lattice model, and show that even very simple two-tile sets can exhibit a wide variety of concentration-dependent growth behaviours.
-This work was selected for an Editors' Suggestion in Physical Review E.
+In our most recent contributions on this topic we also study non-deterministic self-assembly in this lattice model.
+We show that even very simple non-deterministic two-tile sets can exhibit a wide variety of concentration-dependent growth behaviours.
+Furthermore we also demonstrate, both computationally and experimentally, that asymmetric interactions can limit the growth of such non-deterministic tile sets.

 Network analysis of chemical flavour compounds